did you know?

 cottonseed is used from original plants, which means that plants are not genetically modified, and all resources added during plants growing are the organic origin and environmentally suitable. during processing and packaging fibers are not supposed to be treated by any kind of chemicals, for example, during washing, bleaching or coloring.

-main producers of organic cotton today are India, Syria, Turkey, China, Tanzania, United States Of America, Uganda, Peru, Egypt, West African States, Kyrgyzstan.
+main producers of oc today are India, Syria, Turkey, China, Tanzania, United States Of America, Uganda, Peru, Egypt, West African States, Kyrgyzstan.

 which cotton is better: organic, produced by principles of organic production, or conventional, produced by classical methods, there have been polemics for years. producers of conventional cotton as the main asset quote massive and cheap cotton production, by cellulose content, is no different from organically produced cotton.

-the truth is that with classical methods identification organic cotton fiber really can not distinguish from cotton fiber conventionally grown.
+the truth is that with classical methods identification oc fiber really can not distinguish from cotton fiber conventionally grown.

-to provide a guarantee that some cotton is produced as organic, much effort has been made lately to make demands and criteria related to the production of organic cotton and organic textile as much as possible globally.
+to provide a guarantee that some cotton is produced as organic, much effort has been made lately to make demands and criteria related to the production of oc and organic textile as much as possible globally.

 in this regard, increasing importance gets international standard Global Textile Standard (GOTS) according to which is implemented labeling of organic textile materials.